Building OAuth-based authentication with Angular & Laravel

 Like in case of the Laravel web API I’m assuming you have Angular application scaffolded and ready.
 In order to connect the authentication endpoints created before with the single page application, you’ll need to take the following steps:

-• create a Guard class and protect the routes that should not be viewed anonymously
+- create a Guard class and protect the routes that should not be viewed anonymously

-• add an Interceptor that injects the access token into http requests
+- add an Interceptor that injects the access token into http requests

-• add another Interceptor that handles the 401 Unauthorized API response
+- add another Interceptor that handles the

-• create a data model and actions in the state management library (like NGXS)
+API response - create a data model and actions in the state management library (like NGXS)

 Obviously this is just one solution out of many but it’s worked very well so far on multiple projects, doesn’t take long to implement and is quite flexible.

-I don’t make any assumptions about how you organise folder structure in your Angular project but the code examples below will use the CoreModule pattern which is quite popular in Angular projects.
-(And one I’d strongly recommend) You can read more about it in this Frontpills blog post.
+I don’t make any assumptions about how you organise folder structure in your Angular project but the code examples below will use the CoreModule

 Firstly, let’s create the necessary classes: